Tyyphoon95/GonePhishing/README.md

 *If you are caught using this toolkit in a malicious manner I am not liable, you are, use common sense and make sure you have **written** permission before a penetration test.*

+# Update
+I am happy to announce that I have been developing an executable building toolkit named "ExecuPhish".
+Upon completion of the toolkit you will be able to create an executable with a few simple keystrokes!
+The sub-folder ExecuPhish will contain all tool specific information such as the README as well as the finished toolkit!

 # Installation
 ```